Fail-Safe Investing: Reception

 The concept of a permanent portfolio, as described in the book, has received significant attention and discussion in the financial community.
 The book has popularized this portfolio strategy for individual investors whose goal is to safeguard their investments during changing economic conditions.
 Advocates have cited the strategy's "solid performance" during the first decade of the 21st century including the period of the 2008 financial crisis as an indication that the strategy is beneficial.
 Author Mark Tier, called it a "well-thought-out investment strategy that successfully applies diversification to the aim of not just preserving capital, but increasing that capital's purchasing power over time".
 The book has been described as "long on theory but short on actual details" for implementation of its investment philosophy.

 Critics questioned its ability to outperform the S&P 500 index in a future era of rising interest rates.
 They have pointed out that since its inception in 1982 the Permanent Fund Portfolio mutual fund, which utilizes the permanent portfolio principles outlined in the book, has had inferior performance when compared to the S&P 500.
-However the Permanent Portfolio is a widely diversified investment strategy so a comparison to a pure stock portfolio is an inaccurate benchmark.
-Historically for instance, the Permanent Portfolio has around 1/4th the volatility of the S&P 500.
-According to an article in The Globe and Mail, the permanent portfolio approach is more of an "investment idea" rather than an "exact blueprint" for an investor's portfolio.